krsna1729/testapi/README.md

 - `/prime`: Computes all primes from `0` to `PRIME_MAX` using the [go implementation of Segmented Sieve](https://github.com/kavehmz/prime).
 On completion of computation it forwards the request down the chain This should be constant time CPU and Memory intensive computation.
 However in the real world this has not proven to be quite true.
 - `/fork`: Forks a child `date` process.
 This baselines the cost of forking.
 - `/stress-ng`: Forks a `stress-ng` process with the `JOBFILE` as the input profile.
 This can be used to model most workloads. `stress-ng` itself launches multiple processes to spin up each type of work.
 Hence the additional fork from golang does not really impact the latency variation.
+- `/load`: Forks a long running `stress-ng` process with the `LOADFILE` as the input profile.
+This launches this workload across the service chain and returns.
+The load itself continues to run for as long as it is configured to to run.
+The request returns immediately.
+This URI is used to trigger a constant long running work that run in parallel to the actual workload under test.
+- `/load-status`: Waits for the long running `load` to terminate.
+This request blocks till the load triggered by `load` terminates across the cluster.

 ### stress-ng profile

-The job profile should ideally be defined in terms of total operations that need to performed (vs time).
+The job profile should ideally be defined in terms of total operations that need to performed (vs time) in the case of the JOBFILE.
 This ensures that the exact same amount of work is done in response to each request.
 The default profile used is as follows

 ```
     metrics-brief